What is Rapid Application Development

 What is Rapid Application Development (RAD)?

-Rapid Application Development (or the RAD model), in essence, is an agile project development strategy that provides a super flexible and adaptable process to how you design and build software solutions.
+Rapid Application Development (or the RAD model), in essence, is an agile project development strategy that provides a super flexible and adaptable process to your teams so they can build software solutions.
 It replaces the drawn-out, plan-focused approaches combined with strict design specs and instead prioritizes rapid prototyping and feedback.

 The idea is to adapt quickly to problems, opportunities, and updates, while being able to make data-driven decisions and base the design and development of the solution on both requirements and knowledge gained from previous or on-going processes.